-On completing the programme students should gain the knowledge of:
+On completing the programme students should have gained a knowledge of:

-- A1 the generic skills appropriate to advanced study in arts and humanities, both theoretical and practical, at Masters level. - A2 the demands of a wide range of translating or interpreting situations and the various strategies and approach that can be taken to meet these demands. - A3 the key concepts in translating and/or interpreting theory, criticism, processes and professional practice - A4 the aspects of an independent and self-chosen study.
+- A1 the generic skills appropriate to advanced study in arts and humanities, both theoretical and practical, at Masters level; - A2 the demands of a wide range of translating or interpreting situations and the various strategies and approaches that can be taken to meet these demands; - A3 the key concepts in translating and/or interpreting theory, criticism, processes and professional practice; - A4 the aspects of an independent and self-chosen study.

-The primary means of imparting knowledge and understanding is by a mix of lectures, seminars, and tutorials.
+The primary means of imparting knowledge and understanding is a combination of lectures, seminars and tutorials.
 Lectures will provide students with basic background knowledge, which will be explored further in seminars, and will direct them toward further reading and study material which they will use to consolidate and develop their knowledge and understanding.
 Seminars follow up the lectures and focus on specific topics to provide opportunities for further discussion and exchange of ideas.
 Tutorials provide students with opportunities for in-depth guidance on self study.

-A1 are assessed by means of continuous assessment in the form of seminar presentations, submitted written translation with commentary and interpreting tasks (formative), and by means of translating examination and live panel examination of interpreting, and the final translating/interpreting project guidance on self-study.
+A1 skills are assessed by means of continuous assessment in the form of seminar presentations, submitted written translation with commentary and interpreting tasks (formative), and by means of written translation examinations and live panel interpreting examinations, and a final translating or interpreting projectcarried out independently, under the supervision of specialist staff members.